 As a business, you have an obligation to identify the states and countries where you have tax obligations and need to register to collect tax (referred to as “nexus” in the US).
 Registration requirements vary by jurisdiction, and you can trigger it in a few ways, including, but not limited to:

 - Employee locations

 - Buyer locations

 When you have met the requirements to start collecting tax in a local jurisdiction or foreign country, you should register with that jurisdiction before you begin collecting.
-Typically the registration process requires submitting general business and industry information information like your product catalog, and financial information like total sales.
+Typically the registration process requires submitting general business and industry information like your product catalog, and financial information like total sales.
 The time it takes to complete a registration varies by jurisdiction.
 Additionally, some jurisdictions may require you to file returns even if you don’t have any collected tax to remit.
 We recommend you consult with your tax advisor to determine your businesses tax obligations in regard to registering for sales tax, VAT, or GST.

 Where and when to collect tax

 As your business sells into new markets or sets up new offices, you should monitor how this impacts your obligations.
 That means even if your business is based in one country and selling into another, you may have obligations in that country even if you don’t have a physical presence.
 Additionally, monitoring regulatory changes to these requirements is just as important.
 Examples of significant regulatory changes would be the Wayfair decision in the US which laid the foundation for businesses to register, collect, and remit tax across all the markets they sell into, no longer limiting tax obligations to markets where they have a physical presence, known as “economic nexus” in the US.
 In the European Union, an important upcoming regulatory change is the VAT E-commerce package coming into effect July 1, 2021, which implements new rules for the selling of physical goods online.